RafaelReyesCarmona/TinyTrackGPSPlus/README.md

  ####
 ## How to compile
+I used VisualStudio Code and Platformio for this project.

 ### Config
 Edit 'config.h' file before, to configure display type uncommenting the proper line:
 ```C++